Mjohnwright/Burger/README.md

 ### Overview

 A Node, Express, Handlebars, and MySQL burger app that lets users input the names of burgers they'd like to eat... and then they get to devour them!
-Please check out the launched app on Heroku <strong>[here](https://ancient-reef-11912.herokuapp.com/)</strong>.

 ### Functionality
 Using an home-grown ORM, the app has 3 basic methods: